OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 ..
     Sect<2.2.1>

-The previous example implicitly specifies the instance it is publishing via the sample’s data fields.
+The previous example implicitly specifies the instance it is publishing via the sample's data fields.
-When ``write()`` is called, the data writer queries the sample’s key fields to determine the instance.
+When ``write()`` is called, the data writer queries the sample's key fields to determine the instance.
 The publisher also has the option to explicitly register the instance by calling ``register_instance()`` on the data writer:

 .. code-block:: cpp